statengeneraal/laws-markdown/verdrag/international/convention/for/the/prevention/of/pollution/from/ships/1973/BWBV0003241/README.md

 .1.
 An initial survey before a new ship is put in service and before the International Energy Efficiency Certificate is issued.
 The survey shall verify that the ship’s attained EEDI is in accordance with the requirements in chapter 4, and that the SEEMP required by regulation 22 is on board;

 .2.
-A general or partial survey, according to the circumstances, after a major conversion of a ship to which this regulation applies.
+A general or partial survey, according to the circumstances, after a major conversion of a new ship to which this regulation applies.
 The survey shall ensure that the attained EEDI is recalculated as necessary and meets the requirement of regulation 21, with the reduction factor applicable to the ship type and size of the converted ship in the phase corresponding to the date of contract or keel laying or delivery determined for the original ship in accordance with regulation 2.23;

 .3.
 In cases where the major conversion of a new or existing ship is so extensive that the ship is regarded by the Administration as a newly constructed ship, the Administration shall determine the necessity of an initial survey on attained EEDI.
 Such a survey, if determined necessary, shall ensure that the attained EEDI is calculated and meets the requirement of regulation 21, with the reduction factor applicable corresponding to the ship type and size of the converted ship at the date of the contract of the conversion, or in the absence of a contract, the commencement date of the conversion.
 The survey shall also verify that the SEEMP required by regulation 22 is on board; and